The Definitive Guide to Understand Stack vs Heap Memory Allocation

 In the case of heap memory allocation, the programmer is solely responsible for de-allocating the memory space.
 Two scenarios mentioned below can lead to heap overflow error:

 • If you allocate the memory continuously and don't release the utilized memory after use, it may cause memory leakage.
-Memory leakage is a condition in which the memory is unavailable for processes due to previous access.
+Memory leakage is when the memory is unavailable for processes due to previous access.

 //C1 - Heap Overflow [Stack vs Heap]